My Day to Day

 • Learn about emergency services in your community and how to use them effectively.
 Know the difference between using 911 for a life-threatening situation and calling 811 for information about your symptoms and concerns.

 • If your symptoms can be severe, work with your physician and health advocate to develop a written emergency plan of what to do and who to call in what situation.
 Post it near your fridge in your kitchen.
-Keep a copy in your Mywell Health file and update as necessary.
+Keep a copy in your digital Health Profile so you can access it from your phone.

 Tip